moosemoose22/Timeline/landing.md

 6. Show only the largest city per region
 You can do this by running [rawdata/insee/parseFranceData.py](rawdata/insee/parseFranceData.py).

+7. Delete from outputFranceFinal.csv all cities within Île-de-France that aren't Paris.
+Otherwise, there'll be too many cities around Paris.

 ##### Instructions for Spain:
 1. Go to http://www.ine.es/nomen2/changeLanguage.do?target=index&language=1